A&M System Members HUB Program

-The Texas A&M University System is committed to promoting the participation of minority, women-owned, and small businesses through the Historically Undertilized Business (HUB) Program for the procurement of goods and/or services.
-The procurement process utilized by the A&M System seeks to provide equal opportunity and equal access in the design, receipt and award of procurement opportunities managed by each A&M System member.
+The Texas A&M University System and A&M System Members are committed to promoting the participation of minority, women-owned, and small businesses through the Historically Underutilized Business (HUB) Program for the procurement of goods and/or services.
+The procurement process utilized by the A&M System Members seeks to provide equal opportunity and equal access in the design, receipt and award of procurement opportunities managed by each A&M System member.

 The Texas A&M University System is committed to complying with the existing laws, codes, policies and regulations governing the Historically Underutilized Business Program.
 In addition to the Texas governing laws and codes, the A&M System has adopted the following policies, regulations and initiatives: